sartk/file-transfer/README.md

   - Either: run init.sh (linux) or (Make a directory called "UPLOADS" if it doesn't exist and set the env var "FLASK_APP" = "app.py")

 How to run:
-  - Server Side: In the file-transfer directory, type "flask_run" to run.
+  - Server Side: In the file-transfer directory, type "python3 app.py" to run.
   - Client Side: Go to the appropriate localhost depending on the command line output of the flask server.
 Click "Upload" and upload the file.
 You will get a code that you can use to download.
 To Download, click "Download" on the landing page.